-"With all my heart, lad," my companion answered.
-"Ho, there! two pints of the old hardbrewed!
-That will serve to wash the dust down.
+"With all my heart, lad," my companion an-"Ho, there! two pints of the old hardswered.
+That will serve to wash the dust down. brewed!
 The real Beaufort Arms is up yonder at Badminton, for at the buttery-hatch one may call for what one will in reason and never put hand to pocket."